 Now for the good news: The labor shortage is an opportunity to reinvest in training, identify new talent pools, and rethink recruiting strategy.
 Companies and trade associations used to offer apprenticeships that kept a steady stream of skilled labor flowing into manufacturing jobs.
 In the 1980s, the industry adopted leaner practices to adjust to the offshoring of supply chain contracts.
 Long-term apprenticeship training programs faded away, and low-cost — relatively unskilled — labor filled the resulting gap.
 Reinvestment in comprehensive training is a significant factor for recruiting new talent and retaining skilled labor.

 Four-year college degrees have long been accepted as the standard path for a lucrative career and lifelong success.
 But the reality no longer lives up to the hype.
 According to CNBC, 45% of the collegiate class of 2020 is still looking for work — while manufacturing firms have jobs to spare.
 Recent college graduates are a potential — and largely untapped — source of talent, particularly if job offers include apprentice and/or journeyman training.

 Pandemic-related layoffs created another prospective labor resource.
 The average manufacturing job pays $16 per hour, typically much higher than food service, retail, or hotel industry jobs.
 Manufacturing positions that could offer higher wages, specialized training, and job security are especially appealing to those anxious to get back to work.

 The manufacturing labor shortage is a chance — and a challenge — disguised as a problem.
 The solution is a fresh approach to recruiting combined with old-school ideas about training and retaining workers.

 TERRA Staffing Group partners with employers to rethink and rebuild the manufacturing workforce.
-Contact TERRA today!
+Find one our branches today!